HeinKhantZaw/HuaweiAndroidTraining/Day2/MaterialDesignExample/README.md

 An android app demo that showcases the material design components such as buttons and dialog box.
 There are three activities, `MainActivity.java`, `MaterialButtons.java` and `MaterialDialog.java`.

 ## Introduction:
+Material is a design system – backed by open-source code – that helps teams build high-quality digital experiences.
 This app includes the following callbacks: `onCreate()`, `onClick()` and some methods of AlertDialogBuilder, [`setTitle()`, `show()`, `setIcon()`, `setMessage()`, `setNeutralButton()`, `setNegativeButton()`, `setPositiveButton()` and `setItems()`].

 First of all, you have to add material design library into "build.gradle(:app)" file. </br>